Alliance for Biosecurity: Legislative support

 The alliance also gives out awards to Congress.
 For example, in October 2017 it awarded eight Members of Congress, such as Maryland Congressman Dutch Ruppersberger, with its "Congressional Biosecurity Champion Award," which honors elected officials who work to improve how the U.S. can prevent and fight biosecurity threats.
 In 2019, it gave this award to Rep. Jaime Herrera Beutler (R-WA).

+Organization

 Membership

 The Alliance for Biosecurity is made up of the following biotechnology companies and university research labs: